Pooryamb/benchmark_structural_aligners4pfam_annotation/README.md

 do
     psiblast -in_msa $fasta_path -out_ascii_pssm ${fasta_path/fasta/pssm} -subject $fake_fasta_path >> tmp/logs/pssm_generation.txt
 done

+python scripts/parse_pssm.py   # The PSSMs are parsed and stored in pickle format python scripts/find_seed2cons_mapping.py  # maps the residues of each seeds to the domain consensus
 ```

 Run the search using sensitive mode and store the results: